John-Kostick/vzome-sharing/_posts/2022-08-20-yellow-9-Directions-Arrays-08-20-56.md

 {% endcomment %}

-  This page shows some compositions of 9 directional Paler Zonohedra.
+  This page shows some compositions of 9 directional Polar Zonohedra.
 Arrays of these 72-hedra are built symmetrically around a polar axis.
 Spaces between the major cells are occupied with subcells, which are rhombic hexahedra and dodecahedra with all edges being unit lengths parallel with some of the original 9 coordinate directions.
-Major cells can be connected by shared vertices at poles, and can be connected by shasred edges with adjacent cells.
+Major cells can be connected by shared vertices at poles, and can be connected by shared edges with adjacent cells.

   This is a continuation of the series including [8 Direction Arrays](https://john-kostick.github.io/vzome-sharing/2022/08/15/8-Direction-Arrays-07-49-43.html) and others.